Asureda/Project_2020_I/README.md

 ### Instalation 🔧

 The programs are ready-to-use.
-The user have to download the repository in a local computer folder or computing cluster, configure the compiller and flags options in the Makefile
+The user have to download the repository in a local computer folder or computing cluster, configure the compiler and flags options in the Makefile

 Sequential program
 ```
-Makefile:  configure compiller and flags variables (ifort by default)
+Makefile:  configure compiler and flags variables (ifort by default)

 ```
 Paralel program (compututing cluster)
 ```
-Makefile:  configure the compiler anf flags variables (mpifort by default)
+Makefile:  configure the compiler and flags variables (mpifort by default)
 "run_sub.sh" (1): Check the execution order ( mpirun by default)
 "run_sub.sh" (2): Configure the submit options ( BSC by default)
 "run.sh" (1): Check Makefile flags for ifort or gfortran.
-"run.sh" (2): Configure "run.sh" number of cores.
+"run.sh" (2): Configure "run.sh" number of processors.

 ```